2026 Super Bowl longshot parlay, SGP, player props from proven computer model

 SportsLine's model has locked in a $10 four-leg Super Bowl 60 SGP that pays $15,000 for anyone making Super Bowl betting picks

-From Super Bowl props like Kenneth Walker III anytime touchdown (-190) to Patriots vs. Seahawks (-4.5) picks against the spread, to over/under picks (45.5), to money-line picks (Seahawks -230, Patriots +190), your 2026 Super Bowl parlay can go in a number of different directions.
+From Super Bowl props like Jaxon Smith-Njigba first touchdown scorer (+500) to Patriots vs. Seahawks (-4.5) picks against the spread, to over/under picks (45.5), to money-line picks (Seahawks -230, Patriots +190), your 2026 Super Bowl parlay can go in a number of different directions.
 Another option is guessing the margin of victory of the game, and there's an NFL betting trend that could help in that regard.
 Entering Super Bowl 60 three of the last four editions of The Big Game have been decided by exactly 3 points.
 So, you could back the game's winning margin to be exactly 3 points in a 2026 Super Bowl SGP, which would return +475.

 Seattle winning by 3 points has +950 NFL prop odds, while New England doing the same carries +1100 odds.
 You could also make NFL bets on winning bands, such as the Seahawks prevailing by 1-6 points (+275) or New England winning by 1-6 points at +300.
 But if you want to increase your potential winnings exponentially, then you could string one of these wagers with others into a lucrative Super Bowl same-game parlay.
 Before making any Super Bowl 60 picks and NFL parlays, you need to see the epic Super Bowl LX same game parlay from SportsLine's proven model that pays out $15,000 on just a $10 bet.